"

 To run the One-Sample t-Test in Jamovi, go to the Analyses tab, select T-Tests, then One-Sample T-Test.

-Move interval variables into the Dependent Variables box.
+1. Move interval variable into the Dependent Variables box.

 TIP: The One-Sample t-Test assumes a hypothesized mean of “0.”
 You can change the hypothesized mean in the Test value box under Hypothesis.